kaifkhan8/fish-order/README.md

 ## Vercel Deployment

-This application is configured for deployment on Vercel with serverless functions for API endpoints and static file serving for the frontend.
+This application is configured for deployment on Vercel with:
+- Serverless functions for API endpoints
+- Static file serving for the frontend
+- In-memory storage for Vercel's read-only environment
+- File-based storage for local development

+**Note**: Data persistence on Vercel is limited as serverless functions are ephemeral.
+For production use with data persistence, consider migrating to a database solution.

 ## Author